Public relations or advertising

 that sets you apart.

 As a communications and media major at Ouachita, you’ll have many opportunities to gain hands-on experience outside of the classroom.
-From working on our award-winning student publications staffs to off-campus internships to serving with campus organizations, there will be an option that fits your needs and passions.
+From working on our award-winning student publications staffs to off-campus internships to running the Ouachita Sports Digital Network, there will be an option that fits your needs and passions.
 Every communications & media major is required to practice their skills on at least two staffs during their junior and senior years and internships are encouraged.
 Many majors join a staff as a freshman and rise to assistant editor, editor or director positions.
 These portfolio-building opportunities will take your resume to the next level when it comes to pursuing a career in the field.